-He is also a Senior Member of the American Astronautical Society and the American Institute of Aeronautical and Astronautical Engineers.
-He has served as a past President of the Science Fiction Writers of America and as Science Editor for Twin Circle Magazine and Galaxy SF, and as a columnist for Analog Science Fiction and Infoworld Magazine.
-His other writing associations include membership in the Author’s Guild, National Association of Science Writers, Aviation/Space Writers’ Association, and the Mystery Writers of America.
+He was also a Senior Member of the American Astronautical Society and the American Institute of Aeronautical and Astronautical Engineers.
+He served as a past President of the Science Fiction Writers of America and as Science Editor for Twin Circle Magazine and Galaxy SF, and as a columnist for Analog Science Fiction and Infoworld Magazine.
+His other writing associations included membership in the Author’s Guild, National Association of Science Writers, Aviation/Space Writers’ Association, and the Mystery Writers of America.

 Read Sci-fi writers join war on terror, The facts of fiction, and the Science Fiction Weekly interview Jerry Pournelle wields his Hammer on the current state of science fiction.
 Check out his Chaos Manor Reviews